greenelab/phenoplier/README.md

   /bin/bash -c "parallel -k --lb --halt 2 -j1 'bash nbs/run_nbs.sh {}' ::: nbs/01_preprocessing/*.ipynb"
 ```

+will run all the notebooks to preprocess the input data.
+All resulting files will be saved in the folder specified in `${DATA_FOLDER}`.

-or start a Jupyter Notebook server with:
+You can also start a JupyterLab server with:

 ```bash
 docker run --rm \